SigmaWorker/How_to_get_games/README.md

-How to get access to games for school THIS IS ONLY FOR FCPS COMPUTERS
+How to get access to games for school

 1.You need a github account and make it on a DIFFERNT EMAIL not YOUR SCHOOL EMAIL